 Assignment

-In templates, variables can be reassigned values.
-Within loop bodies and macro control blocks, set assignments are valid only for the current block, not within the control block, and are valid globally.
-When a global variable needs to be set within a control block, use the set_global statement.
+In templates, you can reassign variables.
+Inside loop bodies and macro control blocks, set assignments are only effective within the current block.
+Outside control blocks, they are globally effective.
+When you need to set a global variable inside a control block, use the set_global statement.

 {% set my_var = "hello" %}